sambanova/ai-starter-kit/benchmarking/README.md

 ## GUI Option

 The GUI for this starter kit uses Streamlit, a Python framework for building web applications.
 This method is useful for analyzing outputs in a graphical manner since the results are shown via plots in the UI.

+If you face any issues or have questions, please visit the Frecuently Asked Questions documentation [here](./FAQ.md).

 ### Deploy the starter kit GUI